Frustrated Magnetism in Fluoride and Chalcogenide Pyrochlore Lattice Materials: Chromium Chalcogenide Spinels

 CuInCr$_4$Se$_8$, also with ferromagnetic $J$ and $J'$ has been predicted to possess an incommensurate spiral magnetic order emerging out of a chiral spin liquid state~\cite{19_Ghosh_breathing_Cr_pyrochlore_spinels}.
 Experimentally, significant sample dependence has been observed in this material, with non-stoichiometric samples adopting a spin glass-like state while the magnetic ground state of stoichiometric samples remains unknown~\cite{pinch1970some,wilkinson1976magnetic,duda2008spin}.
 Neutron diffraction has revealed long range antiferromagnetic order in CuInCr$_4$S$_8$~\cite{plumier1971magnetic,plumier1977observation}, CuGaCr$_4$S$_8$~\cite{wilkinson1976magnetic}, and AgInCr$_4$S$_8$~\cite{plumier1971mise}, with the latter two adopting incommensurate spiral order states.
 A number of the $X =$~S breathing pyrochlore spinels have multiple magnetization plateaus with and without hysteresis suggestive of complex phase diagrams due to the delicate balance of competing near and further neighbour interactions~\cite{18_Okamoto_Cr_breathing_pyrochlore_spinel,20_Gen_CuInCr4S8_high_field}.
+Growth of any of these compounds in single crystal form would be a significant advancement that would enable a better understanding of their interesting magnetic states.